DineshPabboju/Currency-Converter/README.md

 ## 📂 Project Structure

 Currency-Converter/
-├── index.html         # Main HTML file (UI layout)
-├── style.css          # CSS file for styling the UI
-├── script.js          # JavaScript file for logic and API interaction ├── README.md          # Project documentation (to be added/updated)
+├── index.html         # Main HTML file for the web app layout ├── style.css          # CSS file for styling the application ├── app.js          # JavaScript file for logic and API interaction ├── README.md          # Documentation for the project

 ---